Daily College Preparatory Schedule

 Quality points are added in the following courses:

-Honors courses: Algebra I, Geometry, Algebra II, Chemistry, and Physics.
+Honors courses: English I, English II, Algebra I, Geometry, Algebra II, Biology, Chemistry, Physics, World Geography, and World History.

-AP® courses: Biology, English Language and Composition, English Literature and Composition, Environmental Science, Psychology, and U.S. Government and Politics.
+AP® courses: Biology, Calculus, English Language and Composition, English Literature and Composition, Environmental Science, Psychology, Statistics and U.S. Government and Politics.

-Dual Credit courses: U.S. History, College Algebra, Precalculus, and Calculus I
+Dual Credit courses: U.S. History, College Algebra, and Precalculus.

 For more information, refer to the Parent-Student Handbook.